The Gwen Ifill School of Media, Humanities and Social Sciences

 Statement of Solidarity for Racial Justice

-Read the Gwen Ifill College of Media, Arts, and Humanities' statement of solidarity for racial justice.
+Read the Gwen Ifill School of Media, Humanities and Social Sciences' statement of solidarity for racial justice.

 Professor and student in conversation